erha19/eslint-plugin-weex/docs/rules/weex/no-window.md

-# window api is invalid in weex. (vue/weex/no-window)
+# disallow window api is invalid in weex (vue/weex/no-window)

 - :gear: This rule is included in all of `"plugin:vue/essential"`, `"plugin:vue/strongly-recommended"` and `"plugin:vue/recommended"`.